pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

 If you haven't used an RSS feed reader before, you might not be familiar with the benefits they can offer over visiting a website directly or using a third-party news service.
 - Personalization - An RSS feed reader lets you personalize your news feed by subscribing only to the sources, topics, and categories that interest you.
 - Organization - You can easily organize your subscriptions in an RSS feed reader by creating folders, tagging articles, and prioritizing sources.
-- Improved Privacy - By using an RSS feed reader instead of visiting websites directly, you can protect your browsing data from being tracked by third-parties.
+- Improved Privacy - By using an RSS feed reader instead of visiting websites directly, you can protect your browsing data from being tracked by third parties.
 - Fewer Distractions - Similar to the previous benefit, you can often bypass advertisements and intrusive popups that you might otherwise see on the original website.
 - Offline Accessibility - Many RSS feed readers offer the ability to save content for offline reading, allowing you to catch up on news or updates during periods of limited connectivity.

 ## How do we get started?
-Now that we've covered the basics of RSS feeds and feed readers, let's dive in to how to generate an RSS feed for a website.
-In today's project, we'll use a website that does already publish an official RSS feed, but that will be useful for santiy-checking the end result.
+Now that we've covered the basics of RSS feeds and feed readers, let's dive into how to generate an RSS feed for a website.
+In today's project, we'll use a website that does already publish an official RSS feed, but that will be useful for sanity-checking the result.

 To get started, you'll need to have the following software installed on your system: